andrew/ultimate-awesome/README.md

 - [awesome-made-by-brazilians](https://github.com/felipefialho/awesome-made-by-brazilians) - 🇧🇷 A collection of amazing open source projects built by brazilian developers.
 - [awesome-digital-human](https://github.com/weihaox/awesome-digital-human) - Digital Human Resource: 2D/3D/4D Human Modeling, Avatar Generation & Animation, Clothed People Digitalization, Virtual Try-On, and Others.
 - [awesome-flipperzero-withModules](https://github.com/RogueMaster/awesome-flipperzero-withModules) - A collection of awesome resources & modules for the Flipper Zero device.
 Best used with Rogue Master Flipper Zero Custom Firmware.
+- [awesome-whisper](https://github.com/sindresorhus/awesome-whisper) - 🔊 Awesome list for Whisper — an open-source AI-powered speech recognition system developed by OpenAI.
+- [awesome-dynamodb](https://github.com/alexdebrie/awesome-dynamodb) - List of resources for learning about modeling, operating, and using Amazon DynamoDB.
 - [awesome-resources](https://github.com/shahednasser/awesome-resources) - :sunglasses: List of helpful resources added by the community for the community!.
-- [awesome-dynamodb](https://github.com/alexdebrie/awesome-dynamodb) - List of resources for learning about modeling, operating, and using Amazon DynamoDB.
 - [awesome-flutter-plugins](https://github.com/jahnli/awesome-flutter-plugins) - 🔥🔥 收集好用的Flutter插件以便更效率的开发.
 - [awesome-canvas](https://github.com/raphamorim/awesome-canvas) - A curated list of awesome HTML5 Canvas with examples, related articles and posts.
 - [awesome-deep-learning-resources](https://github.com/guillaume-chevalier/awesome-deep-learning-resources) - Rough list of my favorite deep learning resources, useful for revisiting topics or for reference.
 I have got through all of the content listed there, carefully. - Guillaume Chevalier.
 - [awesome-regex](https://github.com/aloisdg/awesome-regex) - A curated collection of awesome Regex libraries, tools, frameworks and software.
+- [awesome-asgi](https://github.com/florimondmanca/awesome-asgi) - A curated list of awesome ASGI servers, frameworks, apps, libraries, and other resources.
 - [awesome](https://github.com/vuetifyjs/awesome) - 🎉 The best resources related to Vuetify.
 - [ideas-for-projects-people-would-use](https://github.com/Divide-By-0/ideas-for-projects-people-would-use) - Every time I have an idea, I write it down.
 These are a collection of my top software ideas -- problems I think enough people have that don't have solutions.
 I expect you can reach a decent userbase if marketed correctly, as I am surely not the only one with these problems.
 - [awesome-fraud-detection-papers](https://github.com/benedekrozemberczki/awesome-fraud-detection-papers) - A curated list of data mining papers about fraud detection.
 - [awesome-css-cn](https://github.com/jobbole/awesome-css-cn) - CSS 资源大全中文版，内容包括：CSS预处理器、框架、CSS结构、代码风格指南、命名习惯等等.
 - [awesome-animation](https://github.com/Animatious/awesome-animation) - :octocat: A great list of open sourced UI Motion Library produced by Animatious Group.
-- [awesome-asgi](https://github.com/florimondmanca/awesome-asgi) - A curated list of awesome ASGI servers, frameworks, apps, libraries, and other resources.
 - [awesome-ocr](https://github.com/wanghaisheng/awesome-ocr) -  A curated list of promising OCR resources.
 - [awesome-fonts](https://github.com/brabadu/awesome-fonts) - Curated list of fonts and everything.
 - [awesome-websockets](https://github.com/facundofarias/awesome-websockets) - A curated list of Websocket libraries and resources.